Gabriella439/haskell-nix/project0/README.md

 get used to development inside of a Nix shell since that habit will translate well to non-Haskell projects managed by Nix.

+**NOTE:** I recommend using `cabal` to build the root project during Haskell package development, but subsequent examples will still use `nix-build` to keep the examples short.

 # Nix derivations

 The `release0.nix` file specifies how to build the project using Nix: